knazeri/edge-connect/README.md

 ```

 ## Datasets
+### Images
 We use [Places2](http://places2.csail.mit.edu), [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) and [Paris Street-View](https://github.com/pathak22/context-encoder) datasets.
 To train a model on the full dataset, download datasets from official websites.
-Our model is trained on the irregular mask dataset provided by [Liu et al.](https://arxiv.org/abs/1804.07723).
-You can download publically available Irregular Mask Dataset from [their website](http://masc.cs.gmu.edu/wiki/partialconv).

 After downloading, run [`scripts/flist.py`](scripts/flist.py) to generate train, test and validation set file lists.
 For example, to generate the training set file list on Places2 dataset run:
 ```bash
 mkdir datasets
 python ./scripts/flist.py --path path_to_places2_train_set --output ./datasets/places_train.flist
 ```

+### Irregular Masks
+Our model is trained on the irregular mask dataset provided by [Liu et al.](https://arxiv.org/abs/1804.07723).
+You can download publically available Irregular Mask Dataset from [their website](http://masc.cs.gmu.edu/wiki/partialconv).

+Alternatively, you can download [Quick Draw Irregular Mask Dataset](https://github.com/karfly/qd-imd) by Karim Iskakov which is combination of 50 million strokes drawn by human hand.

+Please use [`scripts/flist.py`](scripts/flist.py) to generate train, test and validation set masks file lists as explained above.

 ## Getting Started
 Download the pre-trained models using the following links and copy them under `./checkpoints` directory.